Penrose limits and TsT for fibered $I$-branes: TsT transformation ( deformation) plus Penrose limit

 It is also important to impose that $dC_4-H\wedge C_{2}=F_{5}$ is self-dual.
 This is imposed (since type IIB supergravity doesn't have an "usual action" for $C_4$, \cite{Pasti_1997}) by acting with the projector $P_{+}=(1+\star_{10})$ on $F_5$,

 The background generated is, as expected \cite{Lunin_2005}, \cite{Frolov_2005}, a supergravity solution of type IIB, as can be checked using the equations in the Appendix \ref{appendicea1}.
 The field content in this supergravity setup implies the presence of D3-branes that couples to the $C_4$ field, D5-branes coupling magnetically to $C_2$ and F1-strings, coupling electrically with the Kalb-Ramond B field, with these coupling generating fluxes that are quantized, \cite{Page:1983mke}, \cite{marolf2000chernsimonstermsnotionscharge}.
 For the D5-branes, they are the same as before deforming, $N_{A}=N_{A, D5}$ and $N_{B}=N_{B, D5}$.
-To obtain the Page charges, we follow the line of reasoning of \cite{ferko2025holographynullboundaries}, and with the calculations done in detail in Appendix \ref{appendicea3}, we get
+To obtain the Page charges,\footnote{To remind the reader, the Page charge of D$p$-branes, $Q_{\rm Page, p}=\frac{1}{(2\pi l_s)^{7-p}}\int_{\Sigma_{8-p}}\hat F_{8-p}$, where $\hat F_p=[e^{-B\wedge} \tilde F]_p$, is the only one that is quantized, but it is not gauge invariant (changes under large gauge transformations), while the Maxwell charge, $Q_{\rm Max,p}=\frac{1}{(2\pi l_s)^{7-p}}\int\tilde F_{8-p}$, is conserved and gauge invariant, but not quantized, where $\tilde F_p$ has a nontrivial Bianchi identity involving $H_3=dB$, for instance $d\tilde F_4=H_3\wedge \tilde F_2$, and the brane charge is one that is gauge invariant, but not conserved nor quantized, and is the integral of the source (breaking) of the Bianchi identity, for instance $\int_{M^5} (d\tilde F_4-H_3\wedge \tilde F_2)$.
+For the F1, this is a bit less well defined, but we will follow \cite{ferko2025holographynullboundaries} for the analog of the (quantized) Page charge. } we follow the line of reasoning of \cite{ferko2025holographynullboundaries}, and with the calculations done in detail in Appendix \ref{appendicea3}, we get

 We start by computing the D3 brane density, \bea \star (B \wedge F_3) &=& 4 \eta \Bigg[ \, \frac{r e_B \sin \theta_A}{e_A^3} \, d\psi_A \wedge dr \wedge d\phi \wedge d\theta_A \wedge d\phi_A \cr &&+ \frac{ r e_A \sin \theta_B}{e_B^3 } \, d\phi \wedge dr \wedge d\psi_B \wedge d\theta_B \wedge d\phi_B \cr & &+2 Q_B \cdot \left( \frac{\sin \theta_A \sin \theta_B}{ e_A^3 e_B^2 } \right) d\psi_A \wedge d\theta_A \wedge d\phi_A \wedge d\theta_B \wedge d\phi_B \cr &&- 2 Q_A \cdot \left( \frac{\sin \theta_A \sin \theta_B}{ e_B^3 e_A^2 } \right) d\psi_B \wedge d\theta_A \wedge d\phi_A \wedge d\theta_B \wedge d\phi_B \Bigg]. \eea